cal-weng/Terminus-docs/docs/developer/develop/tutorial/index.md

 # Tutorial

-Welcome to the Terminus developer guides.
-These detailed tutorials offer a step-by-step guide on building a Terminus Application from scratch.
+Welcome to the Olares developer guides.
+These detailed tutorials offer a step-by-step guide on building an Olares Application from scratch.

-To get started, you can learn some basic concepts of Terminus, such as [What is Terminus](../../../overview/introduction/what-is-terminus.md), [Terminus Application Chart](../../develop/package/chart.md), [Terminus Extension on Helm](../package/extension.md).
+To get started, you can learn some basic concepts of Olares, such as [What is Olares](../../../overview/introduction/what-is-olares.md), [Olares Application Chart](../../develop/package/chart.md), [Olares Extension on Helm](../package/extension.md).
 These fundamentals will help you grasp our development process more effectively.

-You can also [learn about DevBox](devbox.md), a built-in app that Terminus provides for developers to build Terminus applications.
+You can also [learn about DevBox](devbox.md), a built-in app that Olares provides for developers to build Olares applications.

-If you're brand new to Terminus development and want to jump straight into coding, start with the [**Create your first Terminus app**](./note/index.md).
+If you're brand new to Olares development and want to jump straight into coding, start with the [**Create your first Olares app**](./note/index.md).
 This tutorial will step you through the process of building a small note application.